What is a 'Hot Paper' and how is this determined?

 -

-Falls within the top 0.1% of papers by citation growth in its subject category
+Falls in the top 0.1% by citation growth rate for its field

 -

-This is distinct from the Highly Cited Paper status, which recognises publications with high long-term citation performance (typically in the top 1% over 10 years).
+This is different from the Highly Cited Paper status, which recognises publications that are in the top 1% of citations over a 10-year window.

 Platforms for 'Hot Paper' designation